 The Forth and Tay Offshore Cluster is one of two supply chain clusters in Scotland formed in light of the UK’s Offshore Wind Sector Deal between Government and the offshore wind industry.

 The cluster was established to support and advise companies on Scotland’s East coast about the many business opportunities from the growth of offshore wind.

 The cluster is a collaboration between Angus Council and other organisations, including:

-Angus Council is leading the supply chain development activity.
+Angus Council is leading the supply chain development activity on behalf of the Cluster.
 We aim to accelerate and expand the growth of the offshore energy sector on the East coast of Scotland.

 Learn more about the supply chain and the benefits for Angus businesses of being part of the Forth and Tay Offshore Cluster.